-The SSIA CA treats all personal information about an individual that is not publicly available in the contents of a certificate or CRL as private information.
-The SSIA CA protects private information in its possession using a reasonable degree of care and appropriate safeguards.
-The SSIA CA does not distribute certificates that contain the UUID in the subject alternative name extension via publicly accessible repositories (e.g., LDAP, HTTP).
+The SSIA AuthCA treats all personal information about an individual that is not publicly available in the contents of a certificate or CRL as private information.
+The SSIA AuthCA shall protect private information in its possession using a reasonable degree of care and appropriate safeguards.
+The SSIA AuthCA shall not distribute certificates that contain the UUID in the subject alternative name extension via publicly accessible repositories (e.g., LDAP, HTTP).